hausdinge/mb-fpga/README.md

 In order for the user to explore the Mandelbulb, the following buttons and switches on the board are used: `BTNC`, `BTNU`, `BTND`, `BTNL`, `BTNR`, `SW0`, `SW1`

 In general (this also applies to the GPU versions), aliasing problems occur at deep zoom levels.
 To minimize aliasing problems, `SW0` should be set to `1` at **deep zoom levels**.
-You can recognize aliasing by the appearance of many black dots
+You can recognize aliasing by the appearance of many black dots.

 ## Zooming